jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-It produces a report similar to this:
+Running it produces a report similar to this:

 ```
 ReverseProperties:reversing keeps the list unchanged =